Threat Detection Policies

 Managed ruleset policies, duplicated from a parent managed policy, have the following attributes:

-• As with the default Managed policies, Managed Ruleset policies may be updated by the Sysdig Threat Research team.
+• As with the default Managed policies, Managed Ruleset policies are updated by the Sysdig Threat Research team.

 Custom Policies